AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-12.md

 This is the simplest of the stages.
 The strange thing here is that we DO NOT need to have any permissions synchronised, so the `synvPermissions()` call is empty.

 We will use a different method to permit the super user complete access.
-We still need the role as we need to allocate to a user.
+We still need the role as we need to allocate it to a user.

 Next we will do the admin role.